 Do Coyotes Like Water?

 Coyotes are comfortable in the water and will not hesitate to wade through icy streams or swim across short stretches of lakes or rivers.
-When it is summer, coyotes can often be seen bathing in streams to keep cool.
-Coyotes can also be seen washing mud from their coats in rivers and streams.
+Coyotes can often be seen bathing in streams to keep cool during summer.
+Coyotes can also wash mud from their coats in rivers and streams.

 Coyotes will also follow their prey into the water.
-Coyotes will not let their prey escape due to water.
+Coyotes will not let their prey escape due to moisture.

 When in danger from predators, coyotes will also enter the water to escape when they feel their predators will not follow them.

 Why Do Coyotes Swim?

 There are a few reasons why coyotes choose to swim.
-One reason is that they swim to hunt.
-The population of the coyote is very high in North America.
-Due to competition from food from other coyotes and other animals, they need to hunt whatever food is available.
+One reason is that they float to hunt.
+The population of coyotes is very high in North America.
+Due to competition for food from other coyotes and animals, they must pursue whatever food is available.

 Today, coyotes occupy most of the North American Continent.
 This has led to changes in the diet of the coyotes.
-As far back as the 1700s, coyotes were rapidly expanding their habitat across North America.
+As far back as the 1700s, coyotes rapidly expanded their habitat across North America.

-Today, coyotes are found in an increasing number of cities in the United States and Canada inland and coastal areas.
+Today, coyotes are found in many cities in the United States and Canada inland and coastal areas.
 This has led to coyotes adapting to prey on animals and fish found around ponds, lakes, rivers, and streams.

-Due to their vast population, coyotes will eat whatever food source is available to them.
+Due to their vast population, coyotes will eat whatever food source is available.
 Coyotes are highly versatile in their choice but are primarily carnivores.
 90% of a coyote’s diet consists of meat.

 Due to the high concentration of meat in their diet, coyotes will hunt in and around rivers.
-A coyote’s diet includes deer, sheep, rabbits, hares, rodents, birds, young water birds, pigeons and doves, amphibians, lizards, snakes, turtles and tortoise, fish, insects, and crustaceans.
+A coyote’s diet includes deer, sheep, rabbits, hares, rodents, birds, young water birds, pigeons and doves, amphibians, lizards, snakes, turtles and tortoises, fish, insects, and crustaceans.

 Coyotes swim after young water birds while looking for fish and amphibians to feed on.
 Coyotes do not regularly go after these as their primary food source, but when food is short, these can make up a large portion of their diet.